 I was in the hospital for two weeks and had three stents in total.
 I’m told I came around two days later thinking it was still Monday morning and demanding someone call work to say I’d be late.
 Those first days are a bit of a blur, but I do remember them.
 The fantastic doctors and nurses, visitors coming and going, beeping machines, oxygen masks, being referred to by hospital staff as ‘the little miracle’, other patients leaving CCU and wishing me luck, telling me how pleased they were to see me doing so well, and an elderly gentleman who told me he’d been praying for me although I hadn’t even spoken to him.
 But mostly an absolute underappreciation of what had happened to me!
 I wanted home, I was fine, I wanted ‘normality’!

 Dying is the easy bit – surviving is infinitely harder.

 Life changes!
 My memory is shot!
 I never did make my meeting or even make it back to work.
 I don’t have the independence I’d worked so hard for.
 You lose some of yourself somehow.
-I felt like I’d come back, but had left something behind.
-My personality has changed; I suffer fools less gladly, I’m calmer in some ways, but so much angrier in others.
-I don’t want to ‘sweat the small stuff’ and I want to really live.
+I felt like I’d come back but had left something behind.
+My personality has changed; I suffer fools less gladly, and I’m calmer in some ways but so much angrier in others.
+I don’t want to ‘sweat the small stuff’, and I want to really live.